MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopconnectionremoteinfo_current_432503942.md

 ## -description

-Identifies the calling app to the OS as the host app running on the remote machine of a remote desktop connection.
+Identifies the calling app to the OS as the remote desktop host service running on the remote machine of a remote desktop connection.

 ## -returns